percona/percona-server-mongodb-operator/docs/enhancements/K8SPSMDB-cluster-sync/proposal.md

 ### 1.2 Non-Goals (Out of Scope)

-- Imperative `reset` -- destructive/irreversible (wipes checkpoint state) and has no declarative analogue; users must exec into the PCSM container manually.
+- Imperative `reset`: destructive/irreversible (wipes checkpoint state) and has no declarative analogue; users must exec into the PCSM container manually.
 May be revisited if PCSM adds a safe idempotent variant. (`finalize` is in scope: it is driven declaratively via `spec.finalize=true`; see §5.5 and §11 Q12.)
-- Reverse synchronization -- PCSM does not support this upstream.
+- Reverse synchronization: PCSM does not support this upstream.
 Revisit when upstream adds support.
-- Multi-source or multi-target replication -- PCSM only supports single source/target pairs.
+- Multi-source or multi-target replication: PCSM only supports single source/target pairs.
-- Persistent Query Settings migration -- PCSM does not replicate Persistent Query Settings (MongoDB 8+).
+- Persistent Query Settings migration: PCSM does not replicate Persistent Query Settings (MongoDB 8+).
 Migration requires manual export/import via `$querySettings` aggregation and `setQuerySettings` admin command after finalization.
 The operator will not automate this.

 ### 1.3 Deferred (Future Iterations)

-- Source cluster reference by CR name (`sourceCluster`) -- the operator manages both source and target clusters, so it could resolve connection details and create the source user automatically from a CR name reference instead of requiring manual `source.uri` and `source.credentialsSecret`.
+- Source cluster reference by CR name (`sourceCluster`): the operator manages both source and target clusters, so it could resolve connection details and create the source user automatically from a CR name reference instead of requiring manual `source.uri` and `source.credentialsSecret`.
 Deferred to a future iteration; first iteration uses a raw URI + Secret.
-- Version service integration for PCSM image -- the PSMDB CR's version service flow auto-fills `spec.image`, `spec.backup.image`, and `spec.pmm.image`.
+- Version service integration for PCSM image: the PSMDB CR's version service flow auto-fills `spec.image`, `spec.backup.image`, and `spec.pmm.image`.
 The version service response does not yet expose a PCSM image, so the first iteration requires `spec.image` on the ClusterSync CR.
 Revisit once PCSM is added to the version service.
-- PMM integration -- may be added in a future iteration if monitoring of PCSM through PMM is needed.
+- PMM integration: may be added in a future iteration if monitoring of PCSM through PMM is needed.
-- High availability / multiple PCSM instances per ClusterSync CR -- the first iteration runs a single PCSM instance (`replicas: 1`, `Recreate` strategy).
+- High availability / multiple PCSM instances per ClusterSync CR: the first iteration runs a single PCSM instance (`replicas: 1`, `Recreate` strategy).
 Constraint 6 forbids two PCSM processes writing to the same target simultaneously, so any future HA must be active/passive.
 The first-iteration design leaves room for this by keeping callers behind a Service and treating `GET /status` as the source of truth for state, so a future leader-elected setup can swap the underlying workload without changing the controller or CR surface.
 Today's failover is pod restart + checkpoint recovery (Observation 2).

 ---